mumble-voip/mumble-releng-vcpkg/README.md

 ## Build environment setup

-After the depdenencies have been prepared with vcpkg and CMake you can build the Mumble project with them.
+After the dependencies have been prepared with vcpkg and CMake you can build the Mumble project with them.

 The setup is slightly different between Windows and Linux-based systems.